Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 }
 ```

-Note that when using a visitor with default visit implementations
+Note that when using a visitor with default visit implementations,
-It is not possible to return values from the visit methods because
+it is not possible to return values from the visit methods because
-the default implementation does not return any value, only traverses the CST
+the default implementation does not return any value -- it only traverses the CST.
-thus the chain of returned values will be broken.
+Thus the chain of returned values will be broken.

 ## CST TypeScript Signatures